Reasoning about identifier spaces: How to make Chord correct: Overview of correct Chord

-Defining a member's {\it best successor} as its first successor pointing to a live node (member), a {\it ring member} is a member that can reach itself by following the chain of best successors.
+Defining a member's {\it best successor} as its the first entry in its successor list pointing to a live node, a {\it ring member} is a member that can reach itself by following the chain of best successors.
 An {\it appendage member} is a member that is not a ring member.
-Of the seven invariants presented in \cite{chord-podc} (and all violated by original Chord), the following four are necessary for correctness. \begin{itemize} \item There must be a ring, which means that there must be a non-empty set of ring members ({\it AtLeastOneRing}). \item There must be no more than one ring, which means that from each ring member, every other ring member is reachable by following the chain of best successors ({\it AtMostOneRing}). \item On the unique ring, the nodes must be in identifier order ({\it OrderedRing}). \item From each appendage member, the ring must be reachable by following the chain of best successors ({\it ConnectedAppendages}). \end{itemize} If any of these properties is violated, there is a defect in the structure that the ring-maintenance protocol cannot repair, and some members will be permanently unreachable from some other members.
+Of the seven invariants presented in \cite{chord-podc} (and all violated by original Chord), the following four are necessary for correctness. \begin{itemize} \item There must be a ring, which means that there must be a non-empty set of ring members ({\it AtLeastOneRing}). \item There must be no more than one ring, which means that from each ring member, every other ring member is reachable by following the chain of best successors ({\it AtMostOneRing}). \item On the unique ring, the nodes must be in identifier order ({\it OrderedRing}). \item From each appendage member, the ring must be reachable by following the chain of best successors ({\it ConnectedAppendages}). \end{itemize} If any of these properties is violated, there is a defect in the structure that the ring-maintenance protocol cannot repair.
+If there is no ring, then ring-based reachability will not work.
+If there is more than one ring, then the network has separated into disjoint subnetworks.
+If appendage members cannot reach the ring, then the appendage is a disconnected fragment.
+A network that violates {\it OrderedRing} does not seem as catastrophic, but it impedes lookup, and the protocol cannot fix it \cite{chord-podc}.
 It follows that any inductive invariant must imply these properties.

 The Chord papers define the lookup protocol, which is used to find the member primarily responsible for a key, namely the ring member with the smallest identifier greater than or equal to the key.
 The lookup protocol is not discussed further here.
 Chord papers also define the maintenance and use of finger tables, which greatly improve lookup speed by providing pointers that cross the ring like chords of a circle.
-Because finger tables are an optimization and they are built from successor lists, correctness does not depend on them.
+Because finger tables are an optimization and they are built from successor lists, their correctness relies on the correctness of successor lists.
+Finger tables are not discussed further here.